-My Nukeproof Scout has the newer 27.5 inch wheels and an aluminium alloy frame.
-It is the 2015 model, although I bought it (new) in February 2017.
+My Nukeproof Scout Race has the newer 27.5 inch wheels and an aluminium alloy frame.
+It is the 2015 model, although I bought it new in February 2017.
 Later versions have a lower ‘bottom bracket’ (crank hub) which might be better for stability when going fast, but ground clearance is more important for my kind of riding.
 Like the Charge Blender, it is a ‘hard tail,’ meaning it has front suspension only.

 It is longer than the Blender and has more suspension travel.
 It is nevertheless five pounds (2.3 KG) lighter than the Blender.
 It handles differently and when riding along tracks at speed, it imparts a sensation of floating over the ground, doubtless because of the lesser rolling resistance of the larger wheels.

 It manages steep drops better than does the Blender; the long stroke forks absorbing the ‘big hit’ when arriving at the bottom of the occasional vertical descent without a round-out.
 It goes up (less steep) climbs much more easily than the Blender, partly because of its greater range of gears and the increased grip from the larger tyres.
 Third gear on the Scout is approximately equivalent to first on my geared-down Blender.

 For more photos of the Scout, see my sub-page MTB.

 20th century Fauss, my review of the motorcycle racing movie Little Fauss and Big Halsy, 1970